sarielhp/catalyst/README.md

 A theoretical paper describing the algorithms implemented is [Quickly Avoiding a Random Catastrophe](https://arxiv.org/abs/2503.04633).
-An applied paper is in the works, but generally speaking a speedup up by a factor of 3 seems to be quite common for cases where catalyst helps.
+An applied paper is in the works, but  a speedup  by a factor of 3 seems to be quite common for cases where catalyst helps.

 ## Basic idea/usage